Amokric/Norovirus-spec/design/purpose.md

 ## Structure

-- [[ REQ-model]] - The model setup.
+- [[ SPC-model]] - The model setup.
 This contains the steps and guidance for completion of implementation.

 - [[ REQ-engine]] - The model will need certain conditions to be executed.